 Speaker: Jan Vorrink, Manager National Control Center, TenneT TSO BV

-Jan is the manager of the National Control Centre of TenneT TSO BV
+Jan Vorrink is the manager of the National Control Centre of TenneT

-which is the Dutch Transmission System Operator.
-Mr. Vorrink
+TSO BV which is the Dutch Transmission System Operator.
+Jan

 graduated with a Master in Business Administration and is an Engineer.